rockettheme/docs/Docs/joomla/basic/adding_images.md

 ---------
 Let's face it: A site without images can be a fairly dull thing.
 Joomla has a number of different methods you can use to add images to articles and modules.
 While we're somewhat impartial to [RokGallery][rokgallery], you can use the default tools provided by a basic Joomla installation to apply images to your articles and modules with relative ease.

-For the interest of this area of documentation, we'll discuss the most commonly found image options.
-If you're looking for a more detailed how-to surrounding our [RokGallery][rokgallery] extension, you can find it [here][rokgallery].
+For the interest of this area of documentation, we will discuss the most commonly found image options.
+If you are looking for a more detailed how-to surrounding our [RokGallery][rokgallery] extension, you can find it [here][rokgallery].

 Adding Images to Articles
 ---------